How to Inspire Yourself This Year

 In the midst of our daily grind, we can forget the progress we are making.
 But when our organization was recognized for its innovation and creativity, the risks I had been taking felt like they were finally yielding some results.

-This year, Classy asked me to participate in the Collaborative + Classy Awards as a Leadership Council member.
+This year, Classy asked me to participate in the Collaborative and Classy Awards as a Leadership Council member.
 I was humbled beyond belief.
 I’m just an executive director trying to impact DC children, hoping that I can work with integrity and grit like so many of you.
 But this year, there were no second thoughts about whether I would attend—my previous involvement had sparked and fueled me in a way that other learning communities had not.

 The Collaborative is a thriving community of social good leaders, just like me and just like you.

-As 2016 picks up momentum, my question for you is this—how are you going to fuel your need to adapt and innovate beyond your wildest dreams?
+My question for you is this—how are you going to fuel your need to adapt and innovate beyond your wildest dreams?
 Find me at the Collaborative, and let’s talk.

 Hope to see you in June.